Articles

 How to be Grateful at Thanksgiving While Grieving

-The holidays are hard for different people for a lot of different reasons, but being with people who are happy and excited about the holidays might be something you are not sure you want to participate in.
-You might think, “why should I grateful when I have lost so much?”
+Have you experienced a loss in the last year or two, and are still are having a hard time feeling happy or even grateful?
+Wondering how you are going to get through the holidays because you just don’t feel like celebrating?
+The holidays are hard for a lot of different reasons, but being with people who are happy and excited about the holidays might be something you are not sure you want to participate in this year.
+You might even think, “why should I grateful when I have lost so much?”

 Please RSVP to the Parish Office at 586-254-4433 or Marilyn Cito, the Parish Nurse at 586-254-4433 Ext.
 320 or via email at Marilync@stol.church.

-Harold W. Vick Funeral Home, Growth Engine, 2022.
+References: Harold W. Vick Funeral Home, Growth Engine, 2022.